bbc/tams/docs/adr/0021-storage-label-format.md

 ### Specify a schema against the `get_urls` label parameter of Segments within the API specification

 * Good, because implementers can rely on the format of the information
-* Good, because implementers are provided enough information to make informed decissions on which URL to use
+* Good, because implementers are provided enough information to make informed decisions on which URL to use
 * Bad, because it will be a breaking change to the API
 * Bad, because the approach hasn't been validated in real world implementations and may need to be modified in future

 ### Specify a schema in an application note

-* Good, because implementers are provided enough information to make informed decissions on which URL to use
+* Good, because implementers are provided enough information to make informed decisions on which URL to use
 * Good, because it is not a change to the API itself
 * Good, because it allows the approach to be validated in real world implementations
 * Bad, because implementers cannot initially assume others will be using the specified format